 The Grasvenor Project

-The Grasvenor Project is a unique ‘life experience’ programme based in our Infant School.
-It aims to nurture
+The Grasvenor Project was a unique ‘life experience’ programme based in our Infant School.
+It aimed to nurture

 and release the potential of the most vulnerable of Barnet’s Looked after Children; those who are high risk

 for not achieving well at school.
-It does this by providing individualised support, either in a placement in an
+It did this by providing individualised support, either in a placement in an

 infant school setting supported by a lead teacher, or through personalised mentor support.
 Following a

 one year ‘pilot’ with positive evaluations we have now extended the work across more infant schools and

 The project was a partnership between Grasvenor Avenue Infant School and Barnet’s Virtual School, with additional infant and primary schools gradually coming on board.
 The Grasvenor Project’s evaluation shows that our focused work with this discrete group has positive outcomes including improved confidence and self-esteem, which are indicators for improved outcomes in education.
 Feedback from the Looked After Children’s (LAC) secondary schools show increased motivation and achievement following participation in the project.
 Young people’s evaluations also reflected their enthusiasm for the project.